 Do not let this Book of the Law depart from your mouth; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.

 The fear of the Lord is the beginning of knowledge, but fools despise wisdom and discipline.

-Modern secular education and I’m sad to say, even some modern Christian education, focuses on filling a student’s mind with facts (knowledge) and does not concern itself in character training and learning the fear of God.
-As a homeschooling parent, who spent half of her school years in a public school and several years in a traditional Christian school, I also find myself becoming too often overly concerned with filling my children’s minds with facts and figures, feeling the need to pour in lots of content at the expense of focusing more fully on my children’s relationship with the Lord.
-This ought not to be; the training of the heart in character and virtue is fundamental to all true learning.
-True education must begin in the right place, with a focus on reaching our students’ hearts, so that they can wisely use knowledge.
+Modern secular education (and even some Christian education) prioritizes filling a student’s mind with facts, neglecting character training and the fear of God.
+As a homeschooling parent who spent many years in traditional schools, I occasionally find myself focused on filling my children’s minds at the expense of cultivating their relationship with the Lord.
+This ought not to be.
+The training of the heart in character and virtue is fundamental to all true learning.
+True education must begin in the right place with a focus on reaching our students’ hearts.

 A Return to a Focus on Language and Logic

 Today’s schools are preoccupied with crossing items items off an academic to-do list.
 Teachers spoon feed their students, telling them what to think instead of inspiring them to pursue truth themselves.
 Unfortunately, children “educated” in this method graduate without the tools needed for lifelong learning.
 Handicapped both intellectually and spiritually, they are vulnerable to the deception so pervasive in our culture today.